Learn how to make Mod Podge fabric bowls the easy way! This is such a cool and easy craft idea, perfect for both kids and adults.

 Skills Required: None.
 This is a perfect beginner craft if you’ve never used Mod Podge before!
 You’ll be overlapping fabric strips dipped in decoupage medium to make this fabric bowl.

 I’ve never made a bowl with Mod Podge, but I’ve always wanted to!
-I don’t know if you are like me, but I have a list of Mod Podge projects that I want to accomplish but have yet to do, and a fabric bowl has been on the list for awhile.
+I don’t know if you are like me, but I have a list of Mod Podge projects that I want to accomplish but have yet to do, and a fabric bowl has been on the list for a while.

 It’s not difficult and I have plenty of fabric, so it just might be time to make one.
 Visit the tutorial below to learn what an easy craft it is.
 To be honest, it’s also an easy craft for kids or a great craft for teens.
 Yep – anyone can do it!

-Note: You can use Mod Podge Stiffy for this project instead of regular Mod Podge.
-Stiffy will make the fabric bowl harder than regular Mod Podge will.
 It will still work as a bowl with regular Mod Podge, however.
 I’ll leave it up to you!
 Also you don’t have to use Fabric Mod Podge – but you can.

 Mod Podge Fabric Bowl